 \section{Conclusions}

+Making a strong emotional appeal to viewers is the ultimate goal of many video producers.
+Therefore, being able to recognize a video's emotional impact is an important task for computer vision and affective computing.
+Given the diverse landscape of emotional expressions, we propose the first knowledge transfer framework for learning from heterogeneous sources for the task of understanding video emotion.
+Within the framework, we tackled inter-related video understanding problems including supervised and zero-shot emotion recognition, emotion attribution and emotion-oriented summarization.

-This paper provides the first study of knowledge transfer from heterogeneous sources for the task of video emotion understanding, which includes supervised and zero-shot emotion recognition, emotion attribution and emotion-oriented summarization.
-For effective knowledge transfer, we learn encoding schemes from a large-scale emotional image data set and a large, 7-billion-word text corpus.
-This transfer facilitates the creation of a representation conducive to the tasks of video emotion understanding.
+For effective knowledge transfer, we learn encoding schemes from a large-scale emotional image data set and a large, 7-billion-word text corpora.
+This transfer facilitates the creation of a representation conducive to the tasks of understanding video emotion.
 In zero-shot emotion recognition, an unknown emotional word is related to known emotion classes through the use of a distributed representation in order to identify emotions unseen during training.
 Our experiments on three challenging datasets clearly demonstrate the benefit of utilizing external knowledge.
 Our framework also enables novel applications such as emotion attribution and emotion-oriented video summarization.
 A user study shows that our summaries accurately capture emotional content consistent with the overall emotion of the original video.
-Future work will address the joint application of emotion-oriented summarization and story-driven summarization, which should allow us to create complete and emotionally compelling stories.